qtumproject/qtumbook/part1/utxos-balances.md

-# UXTOs & Balances
+# UTXOs & Balances

-If you are a developer coming from Ethereum, the biggest practical difference is that QTUM's account model is built on Bitcoin's UXTOs.
+If you are a developer coming from Ethereum, the biggest practical difference is that QTUM's account model is built on Bitcoin's UTXOs.

 In Ethereum, you'd typically have an account with an unique address that holds a balance.
 You'd be sending/receiving money and interacting with Smart Contracts using one account.

 In QTUM, you don't really have accounts.
-Instead, you have a collection of UXTOs, each of which has its own address.
-An UXTO may be used only once when you send money or interact with a Smart Contract.
-If an UXTO has more value than you intend to use, it'd be splitted up into multiple UXTOs after a transaction.
+Instead, you have a collection of UTXOs, each of which has its own address.
+An UTXO may be used only once when you send money or interact with a Smart Contract.
+If an UTXO has more value than you intend to use, it'd be splitted up into multiple UTXOs after a transaction.

-In this chapter we'll explore the UXTO model by sending some money using the `qcli` command, and peeking into the transaction data.
+In this chapter we'll explore the UTXO model by sending some money using the `qcli` command, and peeking into the transaction data.

-Later in Part II we'll see how QTUM's Smart Contract implementation bridges Bitcoin's UXTO model with Ethereum's account model.
+Later in Part II we'll see how QTUM's Smart Contract implementation bridges Bitcoin's UTXO model with Ethereum's account model.

-# UXTO Address
+# UTXO Address

-With UXTO, you *can* reuse a payment address.
+With UTXO, you *can* reuse a payment address.
 For better anonymity, though, you'd typically generate new addresses for each payment you'd like to receive.

 Let's generate an address: